andrew/ultimate-awesome/README.md

 - [awesome-reinforcement-learning-in-nlp](https://github.com/zhjohnchan/awesome-reinforcement-learning-in-nlp) - A curated list of reinforcement learning in NLP. :-).
 - [awesome-gwent](https://github.com/zhouzi/awesome-gwent) - Awesome resources for GWENT®: The Witcher Card Game.
 - [awesome-ai-tool-list](https://github.com/aitoollist/awesome-ai-tool-list) - An awesome directory of AI tools.
 The list here is the data source for the searchable web directory @  .
 Discover tools to supercharge your AI journey.
 Star this repo and join the AI revolution!.
-- [awesome-github-actions](https://github.com/Alliedium/awesome-github-actions) - Discover a collection of GitHub Actions workflow examples that will supercharge your development process.
-Level up your projects with the efficiency and reliability of GitHub Actions, saving time and ensuring high-quality code.
 - [awesome-knative](https://github.com/anksos/awesome-knative) - A curated list of Awesome Knative resources. .
 - [awesome-graph-based-semi-supervised-learning](https://github.com/AnthonySong98/awesome-graph-based-semi-supervised-learning) - A collection of resources for graph-based semi-supervised learning (GSSL).
 - [awesome-devtools](https://github.com/athivvat/awesome-devtools) - 😎 Awesome lists about developer tools.
 - [awesome-feishu](https://github.com/awesome-feishu/awesome-feishu) - Awesome lists about 飞书.
 - [awesome-online-tools](https://github.com/Bakumon/awesome-online-tools) - 🔨 A series of small, beautiful and practical online tools.
 - [awesome-remote-sensing-visual-generative-models](https://github.com/bili-sakura/awesome-remote-sensing-visual-generative-models) - A curated list of awesome remote sensing visual generative models, papers, datasets, and resources.
 This repository focuses exclusively on satellite images and excludes aerial images, street-view images, and their applications.
-- [awesome-open-source-math-tools](https://github.com/brandonhimpfen/awesome-open-source-math-tools) - A curated list of open-source tools, libraries, and resources for mathematical computations, covering areas such as linear algebra, calculus, numerical methods, optimization, and visualization.
 - [aisources](https://github.com/bst04/aisources) - List of all the AI tools and resources.
 - [awesomemobilepentest](https://github.com/bytehackr/awesomemobilepentest) - Awesome Mobile Application Penetration Testing Cheat Sheet.
 - [awesome-cardano](https://github.com/CardanoUmbrella/awesome-cardano) - A curated list of awesome things related to the Cardano project.